-Our range of immersion programs see De La Salle College students travel far and wide to experience another culture.
-Students gain independence, give back to the local communities and are enriched by these cultural experiences.
+Our range of overseas study, cultural and immersion programs see De La Salle College students travel far and wide to experience another culture or immerse themselves by living in solidarity with the poorest of the poor.
+Students gain independence, give back to the local communities and are enriched by these experiences.

 Language Study Exchanges

-The Student Exchange Program between schools has proved to be an excellent opportunity for students to gain important insights into interpersonal relationships, varying value systems, differing world views and different social structures.
+The cultural exchange program between schools has proved to be an excellent opportunity for students to gain important insights into interpersonal relationships, varying value systems, differing world views and different social structures.

 Year 11 students are offered the opportunity to spend 12 days at Bomana Secondary School, about 20km from Port Moresby in Papua New Guinea.
 Conducted by the De La Salle Brothers, the school has 600 students, including boarders.
 During their time there, our students give back to the community by assisting in the building and refurbishment of facilities.

-This work project at Luurnpa Catholic School, Balgo Hills (WA), provides our young men with an opportunity to be involved in both helping and learning about our Indigenous population.
+The project at St Therese’s Wilcannia (NSW) provides our young men with an opportunity to be involved in both helping and learning about our Indigenous population.

-This project is offered exclusively to Year 12 VCAL students, who travel to Balgo Hills for nine days to work in the school and the community.
-By working at the Luurnpa Catholic School it is hoped that the De La Salle College students will:
+This project is offered exclusively to Year 12 VCAL students, who travel to Wilcannia for nine days to work in the school and the community.
+By working at St Therese’s, Wilcannia, it is hoped that De La Salle students will:

-- help to improve facilities at Luurnpa Catholic School by renovating and attending to the maintenance of buildings.
+- help to improve facilities by renovating and attending to the maintenance of buildings.